mtwtkman/vimix/README.md

     └── hoge.vim
 ```

-You can give prefix and suffix for project name with command option.
+You can give prefix and suffix for project root directory with command option.
 By default, prefix is 'vim-', suffix is nothing.

 ```